bahmutov/git-branches/README.md

 This is same information as `git branch`, with descriptions in the second column.

+## git alias

+Alias git sub-command by:

+    $ git config --global alias.brs path/to/branches.sh

+then we can use it like:

+    $ git brs
+    * master        this is master branch one             this is simple branch for testing

 ## Adding to .bash_profile

 I found it convenient to add this feature as a function to my `.bash_profile`